dosasm/masm-tasm/doc/README.md

   - `auto` auto select
     1. use msdos-player to compile and link
     2. use DOSBox to run
-    3. use msdos-palyer for MASM(debug)
+    3. use msdos-player for MASM(debug)
     4. use DOSBox for TASM(TD)
 - `masmtasm.dosbox.CustomResolution`: size(resolution) of the dosbox window,for example `1024x960`
 - `masmtasm.emu.savefirst`: boolean. whether save all file first before compile
 - `masmtasm.ASM.toolspath` custom path of your ASM tools. [more info](https://github.com/xsro/masm-tasm/blob/master/doc/关于汇编工具路径.md#自定义汇编工具路径)

 ### :point_right:Docs & Thanks & Licenses